dominictarr/noderify/README.md

 # noderify

-browserfy for the server side.
+browserify for the server side.

 ## Why would you do this?